theyosh/TerrariumPI/docs/_hardware/dht11-sensor.md

 It needs a 4.7K - 10K resistor, which you will want to use as a pullup from the data pin to VCC.

 ## Warning
 As these sensors are cheap, they are not stable for 24/7 duty.
 After a few days they tend to give problems.
-Use at your own risk! https://github.com/theyosh/TerrariumPI/issues/470
+Use at your own risk!
+[Using DHT11 / DHT11 on Raspberry Pi 4b #470](https://github.com/theyosh/TerrariumPI/issues/470)

 {% include_relative _sensor_detail.md %}